How often to water calathea

 It’s important to note that some symptoms may overlap and can be caused by a combination of factors.
 To accurately diagnose the issue, consider the overall growing conditions, watering routine, and other care practices for your Calathea plant.
 Adjustments to watering frequency, light exposure, and humidity levels may be needed to improve the plant’s health and prevent further damage.

-See also How to spell naomi
+See also How to clean sandstone fireplace

 Signs of overwatering